 As another plus, aloe plants are very inexpensive and are really easy to find at any grocery store, garden center, big-box store or home improvement store.
 But if you’d rather order one online, you can find them from Costa Farms on Amazon or from CTS Airplants on Etsy.

-I see Dracena pretty often at store displays.
+I see Dracaena pretty often at store displays.
 But as mentioned earlier, there are many varieties of Dracaena, so if you want a specific color or variety, you may not find it in a store right away.
-American Plant Exchange has a neat-looking tall version for sale on Amazon, and Plant Products Company has a unique, smaller variety for sale on Etsy.
+American Plant Exchange has a neat-looking tall version for sale on Amazon, and there are several shops that have them for sale on Etsy’s product page.

 17. Rubber Plant